igortrinidad/git-pdf-report/README.md

 That's it!
 With this command, you can create a professional Git PDF report in seconds.

 Ready to streamline your Git reporting process?
-Give Git Report Generator a try and let me know what you think!
+Give Git pdf report a try and let me know what you think!
 Feel free to contribute to the project or share your feedback.
 Together, let's make Git reporting easier and more accessible for everyone. 💻✨

 ## 🤝 Contributing